Jerry Douglas, patriarch John Abbott on 'Young & the Restless,' dead at 88 - KESQ

 “Feel so lucky to have been included in this unbelievably special birthday lunch for Jerry Douglas!,” Bell wrote in the caption.
 “Thank you @peterbergmanyr and @eileendavidsonofficial so much!
 I will cherish this afternoon always.”

-After his death was announced, Bell was one of the many who paid Douglas tribute on social media.
+After the death was announced, Bell was one of the many who paid Douglas tribute.

 “I was lucky enough to know Jerry since I was young,” she wrote on Instagram.
 “At times he felt like a father figure (maybe because we all wanted John Abbott as our father) and sometimes he’d remind me of my dad, but more often with all the events we’ve had, filled with laughs, he was the kindest man and the sweetest friend and I will miss him so much!”